24SP-UNO-Capstone/Milestone1/Milestone1.md

 ## Project Methodology
 ---
-1. Conduct stake holder analysis to identify audience and their relevant needs to target needs based on organization size.
+1. Conduct stakeholder analysis to identify the audience and their relevant needs to target needs based on organization size.
-2. Research and review relevant documents related to Cyber Threat Intelligence (CTI), prior CTI program guides, tooling, and other relevant literature.
-This step will be used to identify best practices, successful methodologies, useful tools, etc.
+2. Research and review relevant Cyber Threat Intelligence (CTI) documents, prior CTI program guides, tooling, and other relevant literature.
+This step will identify best practices, successful methodologies,  and valuable tools.
-3. Utilizing the relevant literature create solutions to documented issues with prior implementations of CTI program guides and best practices.
+3. Utilizing the relevant literature, create solutions to documented issues with prior implementations of CTI program guides and best practices.
+4. Build example automated tooling to ingest and aggregate CTI.
+5. Create examples of CTI reports with actionable intelligence.
+6. Create example recommendations based on available security tooling to execute actionable intelligence reports.
+7. Create official Cyber Threat Intelligence (CTI) Framework utilizing research findings, implementation best practices, documented examples of successful reporting, and document templates.

 #### Literature Review
 ---